janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

  EVERYTHING IS QUITE PROVISIONAL, I DON'T HAVE IMAGE DIAGRAM YET and has not been assembled yet, this video is just for testing, VERSION 0.1.

-  Now it's difficult to control away from home, the camera and the button presses have a lot of lag and instead the car goes very fast.
-Maybe is my internet connection.
+  I control away from home, the camera have a lot of lag, must to have patience outside home, but I can control speed as I want with a light pwm component.

 QUESTIONS:

- - Can someone tell me how to control the speed?
-I know that it is possible with Arduino but with the EspHome code I have not found it, something similar but not understand it at all.
-There are 2 switches of 4 controlling several at the same time, I don't know how to do it.
  - How to know the battery status?
  - How to connect 2 or more led lights to same pin with transistors and ohms?
- - How to control led lights brightness without binary

 You can answer here:
 https://community.home-assistant.io/t/esphome-rc-fpv-car-robot-esp8266-pantilt-servo-motors-camera-usb-led-l298n/410117?u=janinho